-The School of Mathematical Sciences at Monash University is leading the way towards finding effective solutions to some of society's most pressing problems.
+The School of Mathematics at Monash University is leading the way towards finding effective solutions to some of society's most pressing problems.
 Maths is the language of science and forms the basis of most of modern science and engineering.

 Our enthusiastic mathematicians love finding the true magic and beauty in maths and subsequently pass this passion on to their students.

 Mathematicians make it possible to harness and improve technology, explore space, shop online, bring animation to our screens, model climates, and solve complex logistic and traffic issues.